thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/cookie-vs-jwt.md

 Which solution should we use for authorization and session management?
 Session cookie or JWT?

-## Cookie vs JWT for authorization
+## Cookie vs JWT for authentication

 What's the difference the two approaches?